 Eagles can soar above storms.
 They can ascend to heights that other birds cannot.
-And they represent what we can do through the Lord as our strength.
+They represent what we can do through the Lord as our strength.

 Remember when Sampson revealed the secret of his strength to Delilah who deceived and betrayed him (Jud.
 16:17)?
 Sin weakened him.
 But afterwards, amid horrible consequences, when he prayed, God still accomplished His purpose by taking down the enemy.
-Even if we loose our strength, God’s power is made perfect in our weakness to accomplish His purposes (2 Cor.
+Even if we loose our strength due to disobedience, God’s power is made perfect in our weakness to accomplish His purposes (2 Cor.
 12:9).

 1 Chronicles 16:11 says to “look to the Lord and His strength.”
 That’s what Sampson did (Jud.
 16:28).

 Strength is empowered by love.
-The Sampson and Delilah story is the flesh or sin representation of this.
+The Sampson and Delilah story is the carnal representation of this.
 Conversely, God speaks of His loving relationship with us in Deuteronomy 6:5 and His strength, presence, love, deliverance and inheritance for the Israelites in Deuteronomy 4:37-38 where He went before them to drive out strong nations to set the captives free.